MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/botany/morphology.md

 Stem internodes vary in length, typically measuring between 10 to 20 centimeters (approximately 3.9 to 7.9 inches), contributing to the overall structure of the tree.

+The following table shows in detail the morphological characteristics of Aesculus hippocastanum stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous (or tree-like) |